G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.webrtcstreaming.opensourcestream.md

 </td><td>

-_(Optional)_ If not specified, will use the default parameters, requesting both audio and video from any devices
+_(Optional)_ If not specified, will use the default parameters, requesting both audio and video from any devices.
+If the parameters are equivalent (e.g., empty) to the parameters used to request the current media stream, the stream is not reopened.

 </td></tr>